Re-ShisTo/MongoDB-Setup-Query-and-Aggregate/README.md

 #### MongoDB Database Set Up and User Manual

+##### Required Materials:

+- MogoDB Atlas
+  or,
+  [MongoDB community sever](https://www.mongodb.com/try/download/community-kubernetes-operator) with [Compass](https://www.mongodb.com/products/tools/compass) to control a server and database.
+- Install MongoDB for VSCode extension to connect to the database.

+##### File setup:

 1. Create a file as `fileName.mongodb.js`
-2. Create a connection with the MongoDB for VSCode with atlas or compass.
+1. Create a connection with the MongoDB for VSCode with atlas or compass.
-3. Create a database & collection:
+1. Create a database & collection:

 ```js
 use("dbName");